TIBCOSoftware/snappydata/docs/howto/using_snappydata_for_any_spark_dist.md

-## How to use SnappyData for any Spark Distribution
+## How to use TIBCO ComputeDB for any Spark Distribution

-The **snappydata-jdbc Spark **package adds extensions to Spark’s inbuilt JDBC data source provider to work better with SnappyData.
-This allows SnappyData to be treated as a regular JDBC data source with all versions of Spark which are greater or equal to 2.1, while also providing speed to direct SnappyData embedded cluster for many types of queries.
+The **snappydata-jdbc Spark** package adds extensions to Spark’s inbuilt JDBC data source provider to work better with TIBCO ComputeDB.
+This allows TIBCO ComputeDB to be treated as a regular JDBC data source with all versions of Spark which are greater or equal to 2.1, while also providing speed to direct TIBCO ComputeDB embedded cluster for many types of queries.

 Following is a sample of Spark JDBC extension setup and usage: